D'Assas-class cruiser: Background

 In the late 1880s, the Italian Regia Marina (Royal Navy) accelerated construction of ships for its fleet and reorganized the most modern ironclad battleships—the Duilio and Italia classes—into a fast squadron suitable for offensive operations.
 These developments provoked a strong response in the French press.
 The Budget Committee in the French Chamber of Deputies began to press for a "two-power standard" in 1888, which would see the French fleet enlarged to equal the combined Italian and German fleets, then France's two main rivals on the continent.
 This initially came to nothing, as the supporters of the Jeune École doctrine called for a fleet largely based on squadrons of torpedo boats to defend the French coasts rather than an expensive fleet of ironclads.
 This view had significant support in the Chamber of Deputies.

 The next year, a war scare with Italy led to further outcry to strengthen the fleet.
 To compound matters, the visit of a German squadron of four ironclads to Italy confirmed French concerns of a combined Italo-German fleet that would dramatically outnumber their own.
 Training exercises held in France that year demonstrated that the slower French fleet would be unable to prevent the faster Italian squadron from bombarding the French coast at will, in part because it lacked enough cruisers (and doctrine to use them) to scout for the enemy ships.

 To correct the weaknesses of the French fleet, on 22 November 1890, the Superior Council authorized a new construction program directed not at simple parity with the Italian and German fleets, but numerical superiority.
 In addition to twenty-four new battleships, a total of seventy cruisers were to be built for use in home waters and overseas in the French colonial empire.
 The D'Assas class were ordered to as part of the program, and were very similar to the earlier Friant-class cruisers.

 Design

-The design for the D'Assas class was prepared by Delphin Albert Lhomme, who based in on the earlier Friant class.
+The design for the D'Assas class was prepared by Delphin Albert Lhomme, who based it on the earlier Friant class.
 Lhomme lengthened the hull by 2.2 m to add space for additional ammunition storage and widened it by 0.44 m to improve stability.
 The longer hull also permitted slightly finer hull lines, and thus greater hydrodynamic efficiency; while the ships of the D'Assas class were faster than those of the Friant type, they still failed to match the top speed of the progenitor of their design lineage, Davout.
 The larger hull also provided for better ammunition feeding from the magazines to the amidships guns.